Framingham station: Boston and Worcester Railroad

 The Boston and Worcester Railroad, which had opened from Boston to Newton in April 1834, opened to South Framingham in August 1834.
 The village's first major station, a 2-story wooden Dutch Colonial structure, was constructed in 1848.
 After being replaced, it was moved slightly west and converted to a freight house – a function it served until it was demolished in the 1960s.

 Over the next several decades, South Framingham became an important regional rail hub.
 The Boston and Worcester built its 12-mile Milford Branch from South Framingham to Milford via Holliston in 1848.
 The next year, the B&W built a short branch to Framingham Center, which the B&W mainline had bypassed.
 This line, later called the Agricultural Branch Railroad, was realigned near Framingham Center and extended to Pratts Junction in Sterling in 1855.
 Franklin Street was built on the former branch right of way.
 The Agricultural branch and the Framingham & Lowell (which branched off it at Framingham Center) were the northernmost section of the Old Colony Railroad, which took over the lines in 1879.
+The Old Colony built a new freight house in 1883.

 The Old Colony's access to South Framingham was the Mansfield & Framingham, which opened in 1870 and was also acquired in 1879.
 By the time of the Old Colony takeover, South Framingham featured the 1848-built station, a freight house, a car house, and three separate engine houses serving the various branch lines.
 Through service on the mainline operated as far as Albany; the B&W had joined with the Western Railroad in 1867 to become the Boston and Albany Railroad.
 Framingham began to be used occasionally as a short turn terminus for Boston-bound commuter trains in the early 1860s and continuously as such after 1864.
 As of August 2015, a small number of Framingham/Worcester Line trains are short-turned at Framingham.